thingsboard/thingsboard.github.io/google-iot-core-alternative/index.md

 							<a class="title" href="/docs/pe/user-guide/device-connectivity-status/">Device state</a>
 							<p>ThingsBoard monitors device <a href="/docs/pe/user-guide/device-connectivity-status/">connectivity status</a>
                             and allows devices to upload their state via the client <a href="/docs/pe/user-guide/attributes/#client-side-attributes">attributes</a> feature.
-                            You may configure platform to raise alerts when devices are offline or change state.
+                            You can configure the platform to raise alerts when devices are offline or change state.
                             ThingsBoard also allows you to distribute over-the-air <a href="/docs/pe/user-guide/ota-updates/">firmware and software updates</a> and monitor the update process.
                             </p>
 						</div>